Dalgona/Serum/README.md

 you know how to write markdown documents and how to handle EEx templates, you can easily build your own website.

+## 🚧 CURRENT STATUS OF THIS REPOSITORY 🚧

+Codes in the `master` branch are currently undergoing **_HUGE_** changes toward "Serum 2.0," so don't expect anything would work properly.
+Also, I'm not going to accept any issue or pull request regarding "Serum 2.0" until things are kinda ready.

+In the meantime, since codes for the existing Serum 1.x versions are still maintained in the `v1` branch, you are welcome to open any issue or pull request related to Serum 1.x.
+Just make sure you set the target base branch to `v1`, not `master`, when opening pull requests.

+I apologize for your inconvenience!

 ## Getting Started

 Use Mix to install the Serum installer archive from Hex.